artnoisenik/machinelee/docs/terms/fine-tuning.md

 - [Machine Learning Mastery](https://machinelearningmastery.com/): Offers comprehensive guides and tutorials on various aspects of machine learning, including fine tuning.
 - [Towards Data Science on Medium](https://towardsdatascience.com/): A platform where data scientists share insights and tutorials, including topics on fine tuning.
 - [Google AI Blog](https://ai.googleblog.com/): Provides updates and insights on the latest developments in AI, including research on model training.

-Remember, the field of AI is constantly evolving, and staying updated with the latest research and practices is key to understanding and leveraging the full potential of AI technologies.